 According to Yukihiro, the noodles were quite good.
 That cannot be said about my dishes, though.
 While they were all decent, I found them to be nowhere near the level of American Airlines Flagship First Dining in New York.

 I also enjoyed the burger served onboard the airline’s first class more than I did the one in the lounge.

 Cathay Pacific The Pier First Class Lounge Hong Kong Summary

-Overall, Cathay Pacific’s “The Pier” first class lounge is by far the best lounge I have visited to date.
-Now, to put that into context, it’s also only one of two first class lounges I had the chance to visit so far – with the first one being “The Wing, First” that I visited just before visiting this one.
+Overall, The Pier first class lounge is one of the best lounges I visited to date.
+Now, to put that into context, it’s one of only two first class lounges that I had a chance to visit so far with the other one being the equally excellent The Wing.